acesarjunior/SentinelConnector/README.md

 # SentinelConnector
-Just a simple connector in python for Sentinel.
+Just a simple connector in python and Kotlin for Sentinel.

 Welcome! 👋